 Helping your child pay for a college education can seem like a daunting task.
 Luckily, there are Section 529 plans, which are state-sponsored programs that provide tax benefits when saving and investing in a special account for elementary, secondary, and postsecondary education.

 They are a popular way to save for college.
-In 2018, 13.8 million 529 savings accounts held $311.1 billion, according to the Investment Company Institute .1 That includes both regular savings programs and the somewhat less popular prepaid programs.
-(Related: Types of 529 plans )
+At the end of 2020, 14.8 million 529 savings accounts held $425.2 billion, according to the Investment Company Institute.1 These figures include both regular savings programs and the less popular prepaid programs.
+(Related: A primer on 529 investment strategies)

-Still, not enough families take advantage of them.
+Still, not enough families take advantage of 529 plan benefits.
 And those that do sometimes make mistakes.

 To get the most from a 529 plan, you may want to consider these possible pitfalls:

 Unfortunately, many families don’t prepare for the costs.
-Results from the latest MassMutual College Savings Study reveal that just 28 percent of families who expect their kids to attend an institution for higher learning plan to use a tax-deferred savings program, like 529 plans, to save.
-Instead, families are far more likely to use traditional savings accounts, which offer no tax benefit and miniscule interest rates, rather than 529s.
+Results from the latest MassMutual College Savings Study reveal that just 28 percent of families who expect their kids to attend an institution for higher learning plan to use a tax-deferred savings program, like a 529 plan, to save.
+Instead, families are far more likely to use traditional savings accounts, which offer no tax benefit and miniscule interest rates.

 The better move is to understand the costs by using this calculator — How much do I need to save for college? — and then developing a plan to address them.